 Staying safe and preventing injury might seem like simply a matter of common sense, but when it comes to staying safe on the job, many Americans take dangerous risks on a regular basis.
 Unsafe conditions are often the norm at many job locations.
 There are several ways that every member of an organization can begin improving on-the-job safety.
 Workplace safety starts by recognizing unsafe conditions and taking the appropriate steps to eliminate them.

 A workplace may have many hazards scattered throughout the work environment.
 Some of the most common hazards include inaccessible fire exit doors, boxes and other fire hazards stacked too close to the ceiling, and overloaded electrical outlets.
-Any injury lawyer will tell you that these and countless other significant hazards can add up to serious risk and liability.
+Any wrongful death attorneys will tell you that these and countless other significant hazards can add up to serious risk and liability.
 Preventing workplace accidents requires implementing proactive strategies.

 Improved job safety should begin with wardrobe.
 Check to be sure that you and every member of your team are wearing the correct uniform or work-approved clothing.
 This is an essential for anyone who works with hazardous materials or machinery, but a uniform also extends to things like ID cards and correct shoes.
 Projecting a unified, professional appearance helps improve security by clearly identifying who belongs in a hazardous area and who does not.